KhronosGroup/Vulkan-Guide/chapters/common_pitfalls.md

 ### Correct API usage practices

 While the Validation Layers can catch many types of errors, they are not perfect.
-Below is a short list of good habits to be in and possible sources of error when encountering odd behaviour.
+Below is a short list of good habits to be in and possible sources of error when encountering odd behavior.

 * Initialize all variables and structs.
 * Use the correct `sType` for each structure.
 * Verify correct `pNext` chain usage, nulling it out when not needed.
 * There are no default values in Vulkan.
 * Use correct enum, `VkFlag`, and bitmask values.
-* Considering using a type-safe Vulkan wrapper, eg [Vulkan.hpp](https://github.com/KhronosGroup/Vulkan-Hpp) for C++
+* Consider using a type-safe Vulkan wrapper, eg [Vulkan.hpp](https://github.com/KhronosGroup/Vulkan-Hpp) for C++
 * Check function return values, eg `VkResult`.
 * Call clean up functions where appropriate.